-The Sherwood Public Library began as a shelf of books in a local drugstore in 1935.
-The collection was later moved to a rented house.
-In 1969, the City of Sherwood agreed to support the library, which was moved to the basement of a historic house that served as City Hall.
-A Friends of the Library group formed in 1976 and began local fund-raising which, combined with LSCA money, built a new 3,000 square foot library in 1986.
+The Sherwood Public Library began in 1935 as a shelf of books in a local drugstore and later moved to a rented house.
+In 1969, the Library became a department of the City of Sherwood and moved to the basement of the historic Morback House, then City Hall.
+In 1976, Sherwood Public Library became a founding member of WCCLS.
+The Friends of the Library group formed the same year to begin fundraising, which, combined with grant money, led to a new 3,000 square foot library in 1986.

 The current location, designed by Thomas Hacker Architects, opened in December 2005 as a joint-use building with City Hall, funded with urban renewal funds and sales of city-owned properties.
 The Library now features 14,000 square feet of space, areas for study, socializing, and computer use, a fireplace area, and Community Room.
 The Library is open 7 days a week, hosts 400+ programs each year and houses over 46,000 items.